Author Bio: Dr. Sanusi Umar MD is the author of this article.

-The main benefits of having a mesh base is that it is lightweight and cooler.
+The main benefit of having a mesh base is that it is lightweight and cooler.
 However, it does wears faster due to acids released from the skin.

-In some hairpiece products, mesh is only used for the underside of the hairline portion.
+In some hairpiece products, the mesh is only used for the underside of the hairline portion.
 In others, the entire base is constructed of mesh.

 Hairpiece Systems With a Polymer Base

 There are other types of wigs and hairpieces constructed with a polymer base made of silicone or polyurethane to avoid slipping.
 This type of material offers more durability, tends to last longer and is less expensive.

 On the downside, rubber-like bases can appear unnatural and trap more heat.

 These types of wigs and hairpieces should not be worn under any circumstance after a hair transplant surgery.
 According to Dr.U, the added weight of the polymer base will shift the angles of the inserted grafts which will undermine the appearance of the final outcome.